Sopwith Atlantic: Development and design

 In 1913, the British newspaper the Daily Mail offered a prize of £10,000 for the first flight across the Atlantic.
 Although plans were drawn up to attempt to win the prize, notably by Rodman Wanamaker, who ordered two Curtiss America flying boats, with John Cyril Porte selected to be the pilot, the outbreak of the First World War in August 1914 put a stop to these plans.
-Following the Armistice on 11 November 1918, the competition was reopened, Thomas Sopwith, the head of the Sopwith Aviation Company decided to build an aircraft to compete for the prize.
+Following the Armistice on 11 November 1918, the competition was reopened and Thomas Sopwith, the head of the Sopwith Aviation Company, decided to build an aircraft to compete for the prize.

 George Carter of Sopwith based his design for the transatlantic aircraft on the single-engined Sopwith B.1 bomber aircraft.
 It was a large, two-bay biplane powered by a Rolls-Royce Eagle engine in a tractor configuration.
 The new aircraft had a deeper fuselage than the B.1, housing a fuel tank carrying 330 imperial gallons (1,500 L) of petrol and with the crew of two sat well aft of the wings.
 The undercarriage mainwheels were jettisonable to reduce drag, while a boat was provided in case of emergency landing on the sea, being built into the fuselage decking behind the crew's cockpit.